leonardo-lorenzon/CardManager/README.md

 This application is part of a live coding to present some patterns and refactoring techniques that help make unit tests easier to write and maintain as the application evolves.

+> **Note:** This is a example application designed with the purpose of teaching.
+Some design decisions have been
+> simplified for the sake of teaching.

 ## Running locally

 To run in watch mode: